 - Scan the slide (2 minutes)

-- View the image file on your computer
+- View the image file on your screen (computer, tablet, smartphone)

-- BONUS: if pathologist isn’t present, email the image or even let the pathologist themselves remotely operate the scanner from wherever they are
+- BONUS: if a pathologist isn’t present, the image can be emailed to the pathologist to be diagnosed.
+You can even let the pathologist themselves remotely operate the scanner from wherever they are.

 The Grundium Ocus personal slide scanners make digital pathology simple and fast.
 Their excellent quality-to-price ratio makes the Ocus attainable to practically any pathology establishment, a heavy procurement process isn’t needed.
 The screen sharing and remote operation do away with the need for the pathologist to be onsite and getting a second opinion is only a click away.

-Book an online demo or come see Grundium at an industry event near you to test it and see for yourself, how easy it is to scan and share images with an Ocus, and how it fits your line of work.
+Book an online demo with our expert and see for yourself how easy it is to scan and share images with an Ocus, and how it fits your line of work.
 You’ll be surprised how this level of image quality and usability can come in such a small, affordable and beautifully designed package!

-If you have questions about picking the right setup for your application, contact Attila or Mika at Grundium for personal assistance.
+If you have questions about picking the right setup for your application, contact Davide or Mika at Grundium for personal assistance.